xvik/yaml-updater/dropwizard-config-updater/README.md

 Should be used for updating configuration just after new application version installation (before startup).

-Works with dropwizard 1.x and 2.x.
+Works with dropwizard 3.x and 4.x.
+(the latest version compatible with dropwizard 2 is [1.4.2](https://github.com/xvik/yaml-updater/tree/1.4.2/dropwizard-config-updater))

-Arguments and behaviour are almost equivalent to [cli module](../yaml-config-updater-cli) (full argument names works a bit differently).
+Arguments and behavior are almost equivalent to [cli module](../yaml-config-updater-cli) (full argument names work a bit differently).

 For general workflow and update rules read [root readme](../../../).